derrod/legendary/README.md

 wrapper = "/path/to/Proton 5.0/proton" run
 ; Do not run this executable with WINE (e.g. when the wrapper handles that) no_wine = true
+; Override the executable launched for this game, for example to bypass a launcher (e.g. Borderlands) override_exe = relative/path/to/file.exe
 ````